vieirads/100DaysOfCode/r1-log.md

 ### R1D14
 Today I started the CSS Grids challenges at **freCodeCamp**.
 So far it is going pretty smooth.
 You have to set up the parent tag with ``display: grid;`` and then you can use its properties, such as, ``grid-template-columns`` and ``grid-template-rows``.
 For the child tags you have properties like ``grid-column`` and ``grid-row``.
 These properties are responsible to span the element from the n-th line to the (m-1)-th.
 For instance, ``grid-column: 3/5;`` will span the child element from column 3 to 4.
 You can also align the items by using the ``justify-self`` and ``align-self`` for columns and rows, respectivelly.

+### R1D15
+Finished the CSS Grids challenges.
+Learned more about how we can align all the items horizontally or vertically within the grid by using ``justify-items`` and ``align-items``, respectivelly.
+Also learned how you can group items within an area that you create within the grid.
+To accomplish this we can use ``grid-area`` and create areas using whatever name you want, considering the numbers of columns and rows of your grid.
+Learned how you can resize the elements within the container to make them look good.
+The details about this day can be gound in [log.md](log.md).